A timeline of 19th-century America

 “

-The Farmer and Soldier,” by Lydia Sigourney (
+The Farmer and Soldier,” Lydia Sigourney (

 Youth’s Companion; February 12)